FlavienVa/Cours_EPFL/Machine Learning/Week 7.md

 ### Kernelization: Notation
 In what follows, with a small abuse of notation, I will also use the kernel function to encode the similarity between one sample and all the training samples, represented via the matrix X. This will give: $$k(X, x_i) = \begin{bmatrix} k(x_1, x_i) \\ k(x_2, x_i) \\ \vdots \\ k(x_N, x_i) \end{bmatrix} \in \mathbb{R}^N$$
 Furthermore, I will also use the notion of kernel matrix, in which each entry (i,j) contains the kernel function evaluated between training sample i and training sample j .
 This matrix is squared and can be written as: $$K = \begin{bmatrix} k(x_1, x_1) & k(x_1, x_2) & \cdots & k(x_1, x_N) \\ k(x_2, x_1) & k(x_2, x_2) & \cdots & k(x_2, x_N) \\ \vdots & \vdots & \ddots & \vdots \\ k(x_N, x_1) & k(x_N, x_2) & \cdots & k(x_N, x_N) \end{bmatrix} \in \mathbb{R}^{N \times N}$$As seen before, the solution to linear regression is given by: $$w^* = (\Phi^T\Phi)^{-1}\Phi^Ty\quad \quad \Phi = \begin{bmatrix} \phi(x_1)^T \\ \phi(x_2)^T \\ \vdots \\ \phi(x_N)^T \end{bmatrix} \in \mathbb{R}^{N \times F}$$
-At first sight, it may seem that Φ^TΦ contains the dot products that we want to replace with a kernel function.
+At first sight, it may seem that $Φ^TΦ$ contains the dot products that we want to replace with a kernel function.
 	However,this is an matrix **F x F** encoding dot products between the different feature dimensions, not the different samples
 	A kernel matrix, containing the dot products between every pair of training samples would be of size **N x N**, and correspond to (#problem)$$ΦΦ^T\quad not \;\;Φ^TΦ $$
 ## Kernelized versions of linear regression